fbpx

 • Psychological Factors: Low self-esteem, perfectionism, and anxiety can be psychological contributors to these conditions.

-• Societal and Media Influence: The portrayal of idealized body images in media can contribute to body dissatisfaction and a drive to conform to unrealistic standards.
+• Societal and Media Influence: Idealized body images in media can contribute to body dissatisfaction and drive individuals to conform to unrealistic standards.

 • Life Transitions and Trauma: Life changes, such as puberty or trauma, can trigger eating disorders.